Terrible sea monsters. Creepy monsters of the deep sea. Basilisk - Poisonous snakes

 Sea monster Leviathan

-One of the most famous monsters described in the Old Testament and other Christian sources.
-The Lord created each creature in pairs, but there were animals in a single kind and these are different sea monsters, which they refer to.
+One of the most famous monsters, described in the Old Testament and other Christian sources.
+The Lord created a pair for each creature, but there were animals of a single genus and these are different sea monsters, which include.

 1. The creature is huge and has two jaws.
-His body is covered in scales.
+His body is covered with scales.
 He has the ability to breathe fire and thereby evaporate the seas.

-2. In later sources, some mythical sea monsters were justified, so Leviathan began to be presented as a symbol of the unlimited power of the Lord.
+2. In later sources, some mythical sea monsters were justified, so Leviathan began to be represented as a symbol of the limitless power of God.

 3. There is a mention of this creature in the stories of different peoples.
 Scientists are sure that Leviathan was simply confused with different sea animals.